QihanQG/ECS-189G-final-project/report.md

 overlap         = {C, C.4, C.4.1}
 ```

 Standard F1 here is 0, because `C.4.1.3` is not `C.4.1.2`, so the raw code sets do not overlap.
-Hierarchical F1 is 3/4 = 0.75, since the two agree on three of the four prefix levels.
-This is why the hierarchical scores are higher than exact match.
+Hierarchical F1 is 3/4 = 0.75, since the two codes match three of the four prefix levels.

 ## Results